Chevrolet Volt (second generation): Production and sales

 Manufacturing of the 2017 model year Volt began in February 2016, and the first units arrived at dealerships at the end of February 2016.
 The 2017 model complies with stricter Tier 3 emissions requirements and is available nationwide.
 Pricing of the 2017 Volt starts at US$34,095, US$100 more than the 2016 model, while the Premier package starts at US$38,445.
 These prices do not include taxes or any applicable government incentives.
 The Premier model offers two optional Driver Confidence packages with blind-spot warning, rear cross-traffic alert, Collision avoidance systems, lane-keep assist, and intelligent high beams.
 The 2017 Premier also offers an adaptive cruise control option.

-In July 2014, Opel announced that due to the slowdown in sales, the Ampera will be discontinued after the launch of the second generation Volt and that Opel planned to introduce in Europe a successor product in the electric vehicle segment.
+In July 2014, Opel announced that due to the slowdown in sales, the Ampera would be discontinued after the launch of the second generation Volt and that Opel planned to introduce in Europe a successor product in the electric vehicle segment.
 In April 2015, General Motors confirmed that it will not build the second generation Volt in right-hand-drive configuration.
 As only 246 units had been sold in Australia by mid-April 2015, the Holden Volt will be discontinued once the remaining stock is sold out.

 The Buick Velite 5 was introduced at the 2017 Shanghai Auto Show, a rebadged second generation Chevrolet Volt tailored for the Chinese market.
 The "Velite 5" was planned to be manufactured in China., but in the event, the car was called the Buick Velite 6 by the time it was actually released into the Chinese market in 2019.
 This model is to be sold exclusively in China with the same powertrain.

+New for the 2018 model year was an LT Driver Confidence Package, including Rear Park Assist, Rear Cross-Traffic Alert, and Side Blind Zone Alert.
+For the final 2019 US model year, Chevrolet added several new features, including a 7.2 kW charging system, Chevrolet Infotainment 3 system with 8-inch-diagonal color touchscreen, and a digital rear-view camera.
+Options were added to defer the automatic engine-assisted heating system for more all-electric operation, and configure Low and Regen-On-Demand profiles to increase regenerative braking capabilities.

-In November 2018, GM announced it would cease Volt production on March 1, 2019, as the Detroit/Hamtramck Assembly plant is being closed.
-The Detroit-Hamtramck plant also builds the Chevrolet Impala, Buick LaCrosse, and Cadillac CT6.
-Production of the Volt ended on February 15, 2019.
+GM ended Volt production on March 1, 2019, to coincide with the closure of its Detroit/Hamtramck Assembly plant.
+The Detroit-Hamtramck plant also built the Chevrolet Impala, Buick LaCrosse, and Cadillac CT6.
+Production of the Volt ended February 15, 2019.

-According to the US 2018 model year ordering guide, new for the 2018 model year (2017 calendar year):

-For the US 2019 final model year (2018-2019 calendar year), Chevrolet has added the following new features: